|Dates / Deadlines:|

-SPAN 4931 Ritual, Travel Traditions, and Cultural Communication Along the Camino de Santiago will be taught by Dr. Anne Pasero in Spanish (prerequisite: SPAN 3500 or SPAN 3505 and group leader's consent).
+SPAN 4931 Ritual, Travel Traditions, and Cultural Communication Along the Camino de Santiago will be taught by Dr. Omega Burckhardt in Spanish (prerequisite: SPAN 3500 or SPAN 3505 and group leader's consent).
 This course will examine the cultural infussion between Portuguese, Spanish and French kingdoms since the 9th century along El Camino.
 Students will find that Romanesque, Gothic, Renaissance and Baroque construction is the perfect example of the Camino's cross-cultural history and find how the Camino is now one of the most lasting zones of cultural contact in Europe.

 Upon return, all students will complete a research paper discussing their findings along El Camino de Santiago.